Ryan-Holben/rylog/readme.md

 > simple yet functional logging for Python 3.x

 Why?
-I found that the rather simple functionality I wanted out of a logging module in Python wasn't as easy to accomplish with Pyton's `logging` module as it should be.
+I found that the rather simple functionality I wanted out of a logging module in Python wasn't as easy to accomplish with Python's `logging` module as it should be.
 So I reinvented the wheel-- sorry in advance.

 ## usage
 Logging with rylog is controlled with a simple server-client model.
 First, create the server and set options and filters: